-The default build system for F2PY has traditionally been the through the enhanced numpy.distutils module.
-This module is based on distutils which will be removed in Python 3.12.0 in October 2023; setuptools does not have support for Fortran or F2PY and it is unclear if it will be supported in the future.
-Alternative methods are thus increasingly more important.
+The default build system for f2py has traditionally been through the enhanced numpy.distutils module.
+This module is based on distutils which was removed in Python 3.12.0 in October 2023.
+Like the rest of NumPy and SciPy, f2py uses meson now, see distutils-status-migration for some more details.